vjekob/al-objid/doc/Authorization.md

 ![Configuration of own Azure function back end](./images/settings-own-back-end.png)

-Here's the repository for the back end Azure function app that the public **Vjeko.com AL Object ID Ninja** extension is
+Here's the repository for the back end Azure function app that the public **AL Object ID Ninja** extension is
 using: https://github.com/vjekob/al-objid/tree/master/backend

 If you need help setting it up, I am always available.